 When do I apply for funding?

-We encourage you to apply as early as possible.
+You will only be considered for any of these funding opportunities after you have been accepted onto the PhD programme.
+Although we offer PhD scholarships on a rolling basis throughout the year, we encourage you to apply as early as possible.
 We consider applicants for scholarships based on the strength of your application and a scholarship interview.

-We strongly encourage students currently enrolled on a relevant Masters programme to apply for PhD funding.
+We strongly encourage students currently enrolled on a relevant masters programme to apply for PhD funding.
 The same criteria apply for awards, along with a conditional offer subject to meeting the key entry requirements.

 Business School scholarships